azmigproject/promax-beegfs-pbspro/README.md

 * _numberOfVMSS_ : number of VM scaleset to create.
 Default is 1, maximum is 100
 * _RGvnetName_ : The name of the Resource Group used to deploy the Master VM and the VNET.
 * _adminUsername_ : This is the name of the administrator account to create on the VM.
 It is recommended to use the same than for the Master VM.
+* _sshKeyData_ : The public SSH key to associate with the administrator user.
+Format has to be on a single line 'ssh-rsa key'
+* _masterName_ : The name of the Master VM
+* _Vnet Name_ : The name of the Virtual Network.
+* _ComputeSubnet_ : The name of the subnet want to use for compute node.
+* _NFS Server Name_ : The name of the NFS server.
 * _adminPassword_ : Password to associate to the administrator account.
 It is highly encourage to use SSH authentication and passwordless instead.
-* _sshKeyData_ : The public SSH key to associate with the administrator user.
-Format has to be on a single line 'ssh-rsa key'
-* _masterName_ : The short name of the Master VM
 * _postInstallCommand_ : a post installation command to launch after povisioning.
 This command needs to be encapsulated in quotes, for example **'bash /data/postinstall.sh'**.
 * _imageId_ : Specify the resource ID of the image to be used in the format **/subscriptions/{SubscriptionId}/resourceGroups/{ResourceGroup}/providers/Microsoft.Compute/images/{ImageName}** this value is only used when the _computeNodeImage_ is set to **CustomLinux** or **CustomWindows**